-A two-character code that identifies the reason that a stock item should not be re-ordered.
+This term refers to the reason that a stock item has been discontinued and should not be re-ordered.
 For example, the supplier has stopped manufacturing it, or you decide to stop selling it because it does not sell well or because you have replaced it with a similar stock item.
-You define your own codes, and you can have as many as required.
+You can define as many of your own reasons as required.
 In bsmart, see "Discontinue/Highlight An Item".

 A sales receipt.

 An area on the screen where you enter data or where you accept the value that has already been entered automatically by the software.